WutADude/Proxy-Grabber-And-Checker/README.md

 It is as crooked as possible, it is full of bugs and shortcomings, but over time I think I will try to fix a few dozen | hundreds', :) bugs errors, but here it will be.

+!The program interface is completely in Russian and only in it!